 Treasurer: Meg Madison is an artist who uses photography to conceptually examine memory, ritual, land use, water, feminism, and aging.

-Executive Director: Peggy Sivert Zask, artist, art educator and founder of SBC and SoLA Gallery.
-She has run Zask Gallery since 2006 and founded and ran another non profit by the same name (SBC) in the early 90s.
+Executive Director: Peggy Sivert Zask, artist, art educator and founder of SoLA Contemporary.
+She has run Zask Gallery since 2006 and founded and ran another nonprofit South Bay Contemporary.
 Her mixed media sculpture has been shown throughout Los Angeles and internationally.
 She was born and raised in Los Angeles.

 Preparator: Ben Zask was raised in Brooklyn, NY.
 He has been involved in running art galleries (BZ framing, Zask Gallery, SBC) since moving to LA in the 1980s.
 He is an assemblage artist with a studio in Rancho Palos Verdes.
 He works for SoLA as preparator and curator.